How can I help?

 As you may have guessed, working with a professional editor like me ensures none of this will happen.
 I take deadlines seriously, I’m adept at putting myself in your readers’ shoes (or I may even be part of your target audience), and for years I’ve been studying and applying the nitty-gritty aspects of grammar and punctuation that will set your work apart.

 Hiring a professional editor is an investment that pays off by making you look more professional and giving you real confidence in the quality of the product you’re putting out there.
-When you hire me, you benefit not only from my concentrated attention on your own writing but my years of experience working in the publishing industry, collaborating with writers, and editing a wide variety of content.
+When you hire me, you benefit from my concentrated attention on your own writing as well as all my years of experience working in the publishing industry, collaborating with writers, and editing a wide variety of content.